danthp4/comp0034_flask_db/README.md

 # comp0034_flask_db

-The code in this repository is based on the previous lecture "Flask basics, Jinja2 and Forms".
-It builds on that code in include database interaction.
+The starter code in this repository is based on the previous lecture "Flask basics, Jinja2 and Forms".

 ### Exercise 1: Configure the app to create the database and add sample data
 1. Open `models.py` and make sure you understand the structure of the classes.
 Do you know what the backref is used for?